 Sidney S Rosdeitcher

-Of counsel in the Litigation Department and a retired partner at Paul, Weiss, Rifkind, Wharton & Garrison LLP, and is now Of Counsel in its Litigation Department.
+Sidney Rosdeitcher is a retired litigation partner at Paul, Weiss, Rifkind, Wharton & Garrison LLP, and is now Of Counsel in its Litigation Department.
 Before he retired he concentrated in antitrust but also had experience in a variety of other fields of commercial litigation.
-Mr. Rosdeitcher had an extensive appellate practice that included two important arguments in the United States Supreme Court.
+Mr. Rosdeitcher had an extensive appellate practice that included two arguments before the United States Supreme Court.

-Recognized for his "extraordinary commitment to helping refugees secure asylum," Mr. Rosdeitcher received the Marvin E. Frankel Pro Bono Award from Human Rights First.
-He also received the Segal-Tweed Founders Award and the Whitney North Seymour Award from the Lawyers' Committee for Civil Rights, and the Equal Access to Justice Award from Legal Services of the Hudson Valley.
+Mr. Rosdeitcher is a recipient of the Marvin E. Frankel Pro Bono Award from Human Rights First, the Segal-Tweed Founders Award and the Whitney North Seymour Award from the Lawyers Committee for Civil Rights, and the Equal Access to Justice Award from Legal Services of the Hudson Valley.

-From 1961-62, Mr. Rosdeitcher served as a lawyer in the Office of Legal Counsel at the United States Department of Justice and he took a leave of absence from the firm to serve as an assistant to Commissioner Philip Elman of the Federal Trade Commission from 1965 to 1966.
+From 1961-62, Mr. Rosdeitcher served as a lawyer in the Office of Legal Counsel at the United States Department of Justice and from 1965 to1966, as an attorney adviser to Commissioner Philip Elman of the Federal Trade Commission.

 Mr. Rosdeitcher received his A.B. from Columbia College in 1958 and his LL.B, magna cum laude, from Harvard Law School in 1961, where he served as an articles editor of the Harvard Law Review.